 - Always follow the piercer’s advice about after care.

-Going to see the doctor was a bit like going to see the tattooist, just more expensive.
-He looked at the work I wanted doing, talked me through the process, then gave me a price.
+If you change your mind you can get a tattoo removed.
+But it’s expensive and painful.
+Gary, who decided to have his removed said: “The doctor looked at the work I wanted doing, talked me through the process, then gave me a price.
 Just over £1000 for six sessions.
-I'd already been told it would be costly, so I was prepared for the shock and happy for him to start straight away.
+I’d already been told it would be costly, so I was prepared for the shock and happy for him to start straight away.